neerazz/TriArchitect-Agent/resources/paper/main.md

     3.  **Architect** generated code correctly replacing the auth logic.
     4.  **Validator** verified the build.

 This demonstrates the power of **State Constraints**.
-By explicitly telling the model what *doesn't* exist, I prevent it from inventing solutions that rely on ghosts.
+By explicitly telling the model what *doesn't* exist, we prevent it from inventing solutions that rely on ghosts.

 ### 6.4 Detailed Failure Analysis
-While TriArchitect achieves a high success rate (68.4%), I analyzed the remaining 31.6% of failures to understand the limits of my approach.
+While TriArchitect achieves a high success rate (68.4%), we analyzed the remaining 31.6% of failures to understand the limits of our approach.

 **Table 2: Taxonomy of Failures**
 | Failure Category | % of Failures | Description |